 For many with hypothyroidism, simply avoiding gluten, dairy, and sugar and adding a lot of legumes, beans, nuts, seeds, and eggs in hopes to enhance the detoxification pathways of their bodies, may actually be counterproductive.

 Having an autoimmune condition can make you sensitive to all of the aforementioned foods.
 They can act as triggers to an autoimmune response or contribute further to a leaky gut (seen in many with autoimmune disease).

 Another example of a group of foods that may seem like a good idea to include in a detox is the nightshade family of fruits and vegetables.
 These include tomatoes, peppers, eggplants, white potatoes, and Goji berries.
 As mentioned before, for people with Hashimoto’s thyroiditis, these foods serve as a trigger to their disease.
 Therefore, if you know that these foods do in fact bother you, try to avoid them all together when attempting a detox plan.
-Click here to learn more about foods that trigger autoimmune responses and how to avoid them.

 4. You Do Not Have To Be Afraid of Goitrogens